 - a.
 Renewal.
 The Charter may be renewed by agreement of the parties following the procedures set forth in the Charter Schools Act and accompanying State Board Rule. - b.
 Non-Renewal.
 Any grounds for termination stated in Section 27(c) above may also be grounds for non-renewal.
 In addition, the State Board may elect not to renew the Charter if the petition for renewal does not comply with the Charter Schools Act and the rules, regulations, policies and procedures promulgated in accordance with the Charter Schools Act or if the State Board deems that the Charter System or a Charter System School has not sufficiently increased student achievement or is no longer in the public interest. - c.
 Probationary Term.
 In the event the State Board determines that the Charter System has failed to comply with any provision of this Charter, the State Board may elect to grant a renewal for a probationary term, within which term the Charter School must come into compliance satisfactory to the Department. - 30.
-Temporary Extension.
-At the discretion of the Department and the local Superintendent, a Charter System may be extended for a grace period not exceeding sixty (60) days. - 31.
-Amendments to Charter.
-Any material term of this Charter, to be determined by the Department, may be amended in writing upon the approval of the Local Board and the State Board.
-Any proposed amendment shall be made in accordance with O.C.G.A. § 20-2-2067.1 and the accompanying State Board Rule.
+Interventions and Sanctions.
+In accordance with O.C.G.A. § 20-14-41 and O.C.G.A. § 20-14-45 through § 20-14-49, the State Board shall impose one or more of the following interventions or sanctions for the Charter System and Charter System Schools that receive an unacceptable rating on student achievement, achievement gap closure, student progress, or any combination thereof: